Parabolic Normalizers in Finite Coxeter Groups as Subdirect Products: Parabolic Closure

-We identify the subgroup $B$ of the subgroup $D$ of the normalizer $N = (P \times Q) \rtimes D$ of the parabolic subgroup $P$ in $W$ as the Howlett complement of $P \times Q$ in its parabolic closure (Proposition~\ref{pro:B}).
+of the parabolic subgroup $P$ in $W$ as the Howlett complement of $PQ$ in $N \cap \overline{PQ}$.
+(Proposition~\ref{pro:B}).
 Then we use the subgroups $A$ and $B$ to describe the normalizer of a parabolic subgroup of $W(\cB_n)$ as a subdirect product (Example~\ref{ex:B} and Proposition~\ref{pro:Bn}).

 \begin{definition} The \emph{parabolic closure} of a subgroup $U$ of $W$ is

 the smallest parabolic subgroup of $W$ containing~$U$. \end{definition}